adiguilai/HF-VINS/README.md

 - [x] class Keyframe Database: It should include two functions 1) to get the similarity of a new frame to the global descriptors of all frames in the database 2) to add the current keyframe to the database.
 - [x] Rewrite VINS-Mono/pose_graph/keyframe
-- [ ] Rewrite VINS-Mono/pose_graph
+- [ ] Rewrite VINS-Mono/pose_graph/*

-The initialisation of these Singleton's models is done on the first call, which makes the back-end lag at the beginning.
+The initialisation of these Singleton's models is done on the first call, which makes the back-end stuck for a while at the beginning.

 ![screenshot2](screenshot2.png)